ChainSafe/ui-monorepo/.github/pull_request_template.md

 - [ ] Components / elements inspected in dark mode

 #### Billing
-- [ ] Change applied to both files ui and storage ui
+- [ ] Change applied to both files-ui and storage-ui